MirRoR4s/CS50P/CS50P/Week7/Lecture7.md

     print(f"hello, {name}")
     ```

     Notice how we combine two lines of our code.
-The walrus `:=` operator assigns a value from right to left and allows us to ask a boolean question at the same time.
+The walrus `:=` operator（海象运算符，python3.8引入） assigns a value from right to left and allows us to ask a boolean question at the same time.
 Turn your head sideways and you’ll see why this is called a walrus operator.

 - You can learn more in Python’s documentation of [re](https://docs.python.org/3/library/re.html).